umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings.md

 ## [Certificates](manage-hostnames/security-certificates.md) (Only available on **Professional** or **Enterprise** plan)

-Used to upload and bind your custom security certificate to your hostnames instead of using the TLS (HTTPS) certificates provided by the Umbraco Cloud service.
+If you have your own custom certificate, you can upload and bind it to your custom hostnames.
+This can be done instead of using the TLS: Transport Layer Security (HTTPS) certificates provided by the Umbraco Cloud service.

 ## Public access

 Staging and Development environments on Umbraco Cloud projects can be protected by basic authentication.
 It requires you to enter your Cloud credentials in order to view the frontend.

 You can disable/enable it with one click on the Public access page.

 Access to manage the basic authentication requires your project to be on the Standard plan or higher.

 ## [Webhooks](../deployment/deployment-webhook.md)